+Intent

+At Birches Frist School, we are committed to providing our children with an exciting and positive learning environment, in which they have the opportunity to develop their knowledge and understanding of religions while contributing to their spiritual, moral social and cultural development.

-At Birches First School we want our children to ask and seek to understand the big questions about life, to find out what other people believe and what difference this makes to how they live their lives.
-This enables children to make sense of religion, reflecting on their own ideas and ways of living.
-Children are encouraged to develop skills of communication so that they are able to participate positively in our society, with its diverse religions and worldviews, demonstrating tolerance and respect.
+We aim for our children to be inquisitive and seek to understand big questions about life, to be aware of the differing beliefs of others and the impact and diversity this can have on people's lives.
+This enables children to make sense of religion, reflect on their own ideas and ways of life.
+Children are encouraged to develop communication skills so that they are able to participate positively in our society demonstrating tolerance and respect.

 Our RE curriculum and whole school ethos celebrates each child's uniqueness.
-We promote the development of all children's spiritual, moral, social and cultural development.
-Children should enjoy learning about religion, developing curiosity and a sense of awe and wonder about the local and global world around them.
+We aim for our children to enjoy learning about religion, to develop curiosity and a sense of awe and wonder about the local and global world around them.